dsilberschmidt/ai-trust-initiative/README.md

 ## 📬 Submission

-The proposal will be submitted to Openai as part of an effort to contribute constructively to the field of **AI alignment and trust**.
+The proposal will be submitted to OpenAI as part of an effort to contribute constructively to the field of **AI alignment and trust**.

 ## 🤝 Contact

-This initiative was created and documented by the owner of this repository.
-If you're involved in alignment, trust, or auditability research, feel free to reach out via GitHub.
+If you are involved in alignment, trust, or auditability research, or want to build trustworthy AI systems, feel free to reach out.